aperullo/dockerization/readme.md

 We will need a **Dockerfile** which is basically a set of instructions for how to construct that image.
 Inside of `/initial`, create a new file and name it `Dockerfile`.

-We don't want to manually have to install all the dependencies for our application, so instead we will use a premade image from dockerhub as a base and put our application on top of it.
+We don't want to manually install all the dependencies for our application, so instead we will use a premade image from dockerhub as a base and put our application on top of it.
 We add

 ```
 FROM openjdk:8-jre-alpine